uvd540/asteroids-odin/README.md

 1. Change `set EMSCRIPTEN_SDK_DIR=c:\emsdk` in `build_web.bat` to point to your emscripten setup.
 2. Run `build_web.bat`
-3. Web game is in `game_web` folder
+3. Web game is in the `build/web` folder

-You can also build a desktop executable using `build_desktop.bat`
+You can also build a desktop executable using `build_desktop.bat`.
+It will end up in the `build/desktop` folder.

 In some web browsers your game won't work due to "CORS policy", in that case you can run a local web server using python.
 Within `game_web`, run this:
 ```
 python -m http.server
 ```
 Go to `localhost:8000` in your browser to start the game.

+> TODO: Is there a better way to avoid running a local webserver?

 ## Limitations